prettier/prettier/docs/cli.md

 ## `--find-config-path` and `--config`

-If you are repeatedly formatting individual files with `prettier`, you will incur a small performance cost when prettier attempts to look up a [configuration file](configuration.md).
-In order to skip this, you may ask prettier to find the config file once, and re-use it later on.
+If you are repeatedly formatting individual files with `prettier`, you will incur a small performance cost when Prettier attempts to look up a [configuration file](configuration.md).
+In order to skip this, you may ask Prettier to find the config file once, and re-use it later on.

 ```bash
 prettier --find-config-path ./my/file.js